 Eventually Suzanne turned to help from Ginny Luther of Peaceful Parenting.
-After Ginny did all she could, she recommended trying neurofeedback at Center for Brain.
+After Ginny did all she could, she recommended trying neurofeedback at the Center for Brain Training.

 “I had never heard of neurofeedback, but I was desperate to give it a shot,” recalled Suzanne.
 “I was worn out from all the stress and worry.”

-The first thing Mike Cohen at Center for Brain did was conduct a brain map on Riley.
+The first thing Mike Cohen at the Center for Brain Training did was conduct a brain map on Riley.
 He immediately identified the problem.